-The LCI results provide industry-average cradle-to-gate data for the defined set of energy and material inputs, air emissions, water effluents and solid wastes for the three molybdenum products studied.
+The LCI results provide average cradle-togate data for the defined set of energy and material inputs, air emissions, water effluents and solid wastes for each of the eight molybdenum products studied.

-Data from facilities around the world were collected to represent the molybdenum industry.
-The molybdenum data included in the study represents 52 percent of the total molybdenum produced in the world and 75 percent of production excluding China, Mongolia, and CIS.
-The cut-off criteria of 99.5 percent of the mass of inputs were exceeded.
+The data included in the study represents cumulatively 90% of the molybdenum chemicals produced in the world, excluding China, Mongolia, and CIS.
+The cut-off criteria of 99.5% of the mass of inputs was exceeded.

-Additional information reviewed by study participants over the course of the study includes the geographical location and number of sites contributing to the average, minimum, maximum, and standard deviation for each LCI flow monitored.
-This level of coverage, coupled with robust upstream input data on materials, makes IMOA's molybdenum LCI one of the most representative LCI studies carried out for these products and provides a sound basis for LCA studies relating to molybdenum.
+This level of coverage, coupled with robust upstream input data on intermediate molybdenum products, makes IMOA s chemical LCI study one of the most representative LCI studies carried out for these chemicals and provides a sound basis for LCA studies related to molybdenum chemicals.

-IMOA proposes to review and update the LCI data on a regular basis to take into account expanding and improved monitoring procedures.
+IMOA proposes to review and update the LCI data on a regular basis to take account of expanding and improved monitoring procedures.
 Where possible this review will include the broadening of the geographical coverage and number of participating companies.